 Instruction to Editor: Please modify the 1st paragraph as follows:

 Multiple frames may be transmitted in an EDCA TXOP that was acquired following the rules in 9.20.2.3 (Obtaining an EDCA TXOP) if there is more than one frame pending in the AC for which the channel has been acquired.
 However, those frames that are pending in other ACs shall not be transmitted in this EDCA TXOP.
 If a TXOP holder has in its transmit queue an additional frame of the same AC as the one just transmitted and the duration of transmission of that frame plus any expected acknowledgment for that frame is less than the remaining TXNAV timer value, then the STA may commence transmission of that frame a SIFS (or RIFS, under the conditions defined in 9.3.2.3.2 (RIFS)) after the completion of the immediately preceding frame exchange sequence, subject to the TXOP limit restriction as described in 9.20.2.2 (EDCA TXOPs).
 An HT STA that is a TXOP holder may transmit multiple MPDUs of the same AC within an A-MPDU as long as the duration of transmission of the A-MPDU plus any expected (#192)BlockAck frame response is less than the remaining TXNAV timer value.
+An S1G STA that is a TXOP holder may transmit multiple MPDUs of the same AC within an A-MPDU as long as the duration of transmission of the A-MPDU plus any expected (NDP) BlockAck frame response is less than the remaining TXNAV timer value.

-NOTE—An RD responder can transmit multiple MPDUs as described in 9.26.5 (Rules for RD responder).(#241)
+NOTE 1—An RD responder can transmit multiple MPDUs as described in 9.26.5 (Rules for RD responder).(#241)

+NOTE 2—An SF responder can transmit multiple MPDUs as described in 9.32i (Speed Frame Exchange).

 Truncation of TXOP

 Instruction to Editor: Please add immediately after the 1st paragraph:

+An S1G STA that transmits a PPDU with the TXVECTOR parameter RESPONSE INDICATION equal to Long Response or an NDP (Modified) ACK with Duration Indication field equal to 1 and Duration field equal to 0, for which it does not receive, after a SIFS period, a response with the RXVECTOR’s parameter RESPONSE INDICATION equal to NDP Response or Normal Response, may transmit a NDP frame with Response Indication “No Response” to truncate any active RID.